codeuniquely/weather/README.md

 # WeatherApp
-This project was written using Angular version 18.2.11.
+This code was written using Angular version 18.2.11.

 ## Installing the App

-npm i
+`npm i`

 ## Running the App

-npm start
+`npm start`

 ## Running tests

-Run `ng test` to execute the tests - with coverage report
+`npm run test`  to execute the tests - with coverage report